Three cities and three countries in five days on a family rail trip to remember

 This city, close to the Slovenian and Italian borders and surrounded by peaks, is a hub for hiking and skiing.
 But because we only had a one-night stay we explored the cobblestone streets of the central old town.
 The main square is the place to go for cafes and shops.
 As well as the mountains, there are lakes nearby too.
 This transportation hub has a lot to offer as well as easy access by rail to Italy, Slovenia and Germany.

-Our base here - voco Villach by IHG - was right on the River Drava.
+Our base here - voco Villach by IHG Hotels & Resorts - was right on the River Drava.
 It was also just a 10-minute stroll to the many wellness and spa centres that use natural thermal spring water.
 To book voco Villach, an IHG hotel, visit https://villach.vocohotels.com.

 Journey from Villach to Trieste, Italy: 4 hours 20 minutes